Ousso11/ADAFlix/index.md

 <h3 style="color: rgb(190, 30, 0);">Runtimes</h3>

-Our smart guy continues: "Behold the curious relationship between a movie's duration and its box office revenue.
+Our smart guy continues: “Behold the curious relationship between a movie’s duration and its box office revenue."
-This chart here uncovers a golden sweet spot, films ranging between 3 and 4 hours in duration appear to hit the jackpot in revenue generation."

 <iframe src="assets/plots/runtime_revenue.html" width="100%" height="500px" style="border: none;"></iframe>

+The professor continues "We can first see that exceeding 2h leads to a big increase in revenue compared to the lower runtimes.
+It looks like an important threshold to reach.
+It is still significantly increasing when passing from 2h-2h30 to 2h30-3h but past that point, even if it looks like the revenue continues to grow, we don't have significant difference between the 3 following intervals since their ci overlap.
+As it seems that film lasting 3h30 to 4h earns the most, the key point is exceeding at least 2h, if possible 2h30.
+Finally we observe a drop for films with more than 4h as we could have expected.
+We can also see that the 4h+ movies have a very high variance, which can be explained since there are very few movies with such a long runtime."

 He switches to the other colorful box plot.
-"These initial three segments," he indicates the blue, red, and green boxes, "show considerable variability in earnings.
-It's a cinematic landscape rife with peaks and valleys."
-Professor ZokOmo leans in, as if sharing a secret with his audience.
-"Now, observe the interval between 3 to 4 hours.
-Here lies our pinnacle of profitability the fourth interval.
-The data points cluster tightly around the mean, with the median revenue standing proudly alongside.
-It's a harmonious distribution, scarce in outliers, indicative of a reliable return on investment."

-With a nod and a knowing smile, he teases "In the grand finale of their quest, movies that are between 3 and 4 hours long make more money than all the other movies, whether they are longer or shorter."
+"On the boxplot we notice that the median (top50%) of films with runtime between 2h and 2h30 is at the same level as the first quartile (top25%) of the movies with runtime between 1h30 and 2h.
+Said otherwise, 50% of films between 2h and 2h30 have a higher revenue than 75% of films between 1h30 and 2h.
+This is a big difference of revenue for such a small difference of runtime."

 <h2 class="red-heading">"It's taking shape !" </h2>